n7tae/2urfd/README.md

 1. The *DMR ID* database maps a DMR ID to a callsign and *vis versa*.
 2. The *NXDN ID* database maps a NXDN ID to a callsign and *vis versa*.
 3. The *YSF Tx/Rx* database maps a callsign to a transmit/receive RF frequencies.
 These databases can come from a URL or a file, or both.
-If you specify "both", then the file will be read after the URL.
+If you specify "both", then the specified file will be read after the URL.
 Using "both" is what you want if you need to supply some custom values for your setup, but still want the latest values from the web.

 The files section specifies specific locations of important runtime configurations.
 The DHTSavePath is important for allowing *urfd* to quickly and reliably connect to the **Ham-DHT** network.
 The first time you boot up *urfd* it will make its initial connection to the network through any single, already operating node that you specify got the **\[Names\] Bootstrap** item.
 As urfd operates over time, it will establish connections to several other operating nodes that are "close" (as defined by some criteria).
 This is a fundamental characteristic of a DHT network.
 When you shutdown *urfd*, it will save the current connection state that your reflector has developed using the file path you specified in DHTSavePath.
-The next time you boot up *urfd*, if this file exists, it will be read and used to quickly connect your reflector to the network.
+The next time you boot up *urfd*, if this file exists, it will be read and used to quickly connect your reflector to the network at its position that was saved.

 ### Helper apps

 There are two, very useful helper applications, *inicheck* and *dbutil*.
 Both apps will show you a usage message if you execute them without any arguments.

 The *inicheck* app will use the exact same code that urfd uses to validate your `urfd.ini` file.
 Do `reflector/inicheck -q urefd.ini` to check your infile for errors.
 If you see any messages containing `ERROR`, that means that *urfd* won't start.
 You'll have to fix the errors described in the message(s).
 If you only see messages containing `WARNING`, *urfd* will start, but it may not perform as expected.
 You will have to decide if the warning should be fixed.
-If you don't see any messages, it means that *urfd* and *tcd* will start without any configuration problems.
-The **one exception** is that bad things will happen if you don't have identical **Transcoded** lines in the two ini files.
+Also do `./tcmodcheck` to see you your `Transcoded` parameters are identical in both urfd.ini and tcd.ini.
+Be sure to fix any problem(s) before try to install and run you transcoding reflector.

 The *dbutil* app can be used for several tasks relating to the three databases that *urfd* uses.
-The usage is: `./dbutil DATABASE SOURCE ACTION INIFILE`, where:
+The usage is: `reflector/dbutil DATABASE SOURCE ACTION INIFILE`, where:
 - DATABASE is "dmr", "nxdn" or "ysf"
 - SOURCE is "html" or "file"
 - ACTION is "parse" or "errors"